romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-How can security policies be used to instruct all contributors on securing their repositories?
+Q: How can security policies be used to instruct all contributors on securing their repositories?
 <details><summary>Show the answer</summary><p>

 - **By implementing a SECURITY.md file in the repository that outlines security policies, best practices, and procedures for handling vulnerabilities**